-The University Library assumed control of the Geology collection in 1940 as part of a larger campus reorganization of library services, and Thelma Lynn (later Guion, when she married an instructor in Classics) came in to provide order, control, discipline and planning, as she did in a number of departmental collections on campus, including, it seems, biology (zoology), music, and chemistry.
-Thelma left for a time to complete her Master's degree in Library Science at Columbia University, and Mrs. Albert E. Sweeney supervised the collection in 1942 and '43, at which point Ms Guion returned and supervised the Geology collection from the Biology Library.
+The University Library assumed control of the Geology collection in 1940 as part of a larger campus reorganization of library services, and Thelma Lynn (later Guion) came in to provide order, control, discipline and planning, as she did in a number of departmental collections on campus, including, it seems, biology (zoology), music, and chemistry.
+Thelma left for a time to complete her Master's degree in Library Science at Columbia University, and Mrs. Albert E. Sweeney supervised the collection in 1942 and '43, at which point Ms. Guion returned and supervised the Geology collection from the Biology Library.
 She returned to Geology permanently in 1952, stayed through the move to the current building, and was forced to retire for age reasons in August 1972.

-There are many stories about Thelma, who introduced herself to me in 1985 as "THE" Geology Librarian.
+There are many stories about Thelma, who called herself "THE" Geology Librarian.
 She was known to be a fierce steward of the library, and protector of her "cherubs," as she preferred to call her student assistants.
-These students were reputed to have included several Phi Beta Kappa's, but this did not save them from having to pick up discarded soft drink bottles for Thelma to cash in for the deposits to add to the library's acquisitions funds.
+These students were reputed to have included several Phi Beta Kappa's, but this did not save them from having to pick up discarded soft drink bottles to cash in for the deposits to add to the library's acquisitions funds.